-PrepTime:10mins CookingTime:5mins Cuisine:Indian
+PrepTime:10mins CookTime:5mins Cuisine:Indian

-In general, the South Indian coconut chutney which we commonly see in restaurants is the white chutney very low in spice.
-And its not suitable with rice, roti, paratha etc.
+In general, the South Indian coconut chutney which we commonly see in restaurants is the white chutney, which has nearly to very low spice level. (my recipe>>> Instant Coconut White Chutney / Tiffin Kobbari Pachchadi ) And its not suitable with rice, roti, paratha etc.

 As shown in the below picture, We had this chutney as a condiment for ‘Jowar Dosa / Sorgham Crepe’ (Recipe Link⇒ Instant Jonna Attu / Jowar Dosa / Sorgham Crepe )